wentzeld/documentation/docs/Using Any API/array-response.md

    - The Chainlink Token address for _Kovan_ by calling the [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function.
    - The Oracle contract address for _Kovan_ by calling the [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function.
    - The `jobId`: A specific job for the oracle node to run.
-In this case, the _id_ is a _string_ data type, so you must call a job which calls an API and returns a _string_.
+In this case, the _id_ is a _string_ data type, so you must call a job that calls an API and returns a _string_.
 You can find the job spec for the Chainlink node in this example [here](/docs/direct-request-get-string/).

 1. Fund your contract with 0.1 LINK.
 To learn how to send LINK to contracts, read the [Fund Your Contracts](/docs/fund-your-contract/) page.